 - they are not entitled to receive a full refund of fees and course costs.
 This may differ if the student is withdrawing due to exceptional circumstances (you will need to apply your organisation’s withdrawal policy in this case), and

-- any EFTS/credits they undertake will be counted as prior study and may affect their future eligibility (see point below) and the amount of fees-free support they can access in the future.
+- any EFTS/credits they undertake will be counted as prior study and may affect their future eligibility and the amount of fees-free entitlement they can access in the future.

 For more information about withdrawals please refer to the Student Achievement Component (SAC) level 3 and above Conditions.

 Q. What should learners do if they are not sure of their residency status?

 A. If a learner needs help determining their residency status, advise them to contact Immigration New Zealand through its contact centre on 0508 558 855.

 Note that Australian citizens and Australian permanent residents are automatically considered to have a residence class visa.